 The Georgian porches lie in axial relationship with a narrow path (Church Walk) that runs deep into the village, confirming St Helen’s critical role in the settlement, even if it is itself rather tucked away.

-Some of the massive blocks have been etched with graffiti which adds to the historical complexity and richness of the site.
+Some of the massive blocks, and the doors, have been etched with graffiti, which adds to the historical complexity and richness of the site.

 The tower (1773) is typical of some other Georgian rebuilds in the county by being in brick.
 The handmade bricks are typical too in being notably imprecise at the edges and variegated in colour – both of which add to its distinctiveness and character.
 This is helped by the many kiss-marks and creasing created in the kilns during firing.
 There is a three-layer rere arch over the inner face of the west window.
 Inside there remains a coffin-shaped “grave board” for digging graves and a “sounding stick” to detect burials when a new interment is planned – such rustic stables of the sexton’s trade are not common.